davetropeano/lda/source/what-is-this-rdf-thing/index.markdown

 ]
 ```

 If the representation of a collection only contains the URLs of the collection's members, it's not very convenient for a client, because most use-cases will require the client to then fetch each member of the collection individually via HTTP GET.
-Even without input from us, our JSON programmer would probably be pushed by client colleagues to enhance the representation to be something more like this:
+Even without input from us, our JSON programmer would probably be pushed by her client colleagues to enhance the representation to be something more like this:

 ```json
 [